pkucmus/Slic3r-Config/README.md

-# Slic3r-Config

-My Slic3r config bundle for my Tarantula, Prusa i3 clone and Hypercube.
+# Prusa Slicer config for V-core 3